Pressio/SHAW/docs/content/index.rst

             .. note-info:: HIGHLIGHTS AND CAPABILITIES

-	    *  We use the velocity-shear formulation in an axi-symmetric domain, leading to a so-called 2.5 dimensional model.
+	    *  We use the `velocity-shear formulation in an axi-symmetric domain <{filename}/getstarted/goveq.rst>`_, leading to a so-called 2.5 dimensional model;

-	    *  The code currently supports the following radial material models: a single layer, a bilayer model and the Preliminary Reference Earth Model (PREM).
+	    *  The code currently supports the following `radial material models <{filename}/getstarted/materialmodels.rst>`_: a single layer, a bilayer model, the Preliminary Reference Earth Model (PREM) and custom.
-	       We remark that these are 1D models in the sense that they only depend on the radial distance.
+	       These are 1D models in the sense that they only depend on the radial distance.
-	       Given the modularity of the code, one can easily add other material models.
+	       Given the modularity of the code, one can easily add other material models;

-	    *  The modular strucuture of the code makes it easy to simulate the wave dynamics in another planet/axisymmetric body: one just has to create a grid suitable for that planet, and a suitable material model.
+	    *  The modular strucuture of the code makes it easy to simulate the wave dynamics in another planet/axisymmetric body: one just has to create a grid suitable for that planet, and a suitable material model;

-	    *  The current implementation relies on Kokkos, but we are porting the code to other programming models.
+	    *  The current implementation relies on Kokkos, but we are porting the code to other programming models;

 	    *  The code implements what we refer to as "rank-1" and "rank-2" formulations: